jrosa770/cisco_ios-no_role/README.md

 ## Options in Playbook and Tasks
 > Playbook

-The playbook can be used to affect a group in the hosts inventory file or a particular host within a group Group = ios
+The playbook can be directed to affect a group in the hosts inventory file or a particular host within a group Group = ios
 ```
 # File: hosts